izHaman/MHRV-R-WorkerPatch/README.md

 ## Usage

-This worker is intended to be used alongside:
+This worker is intended to be used in:

 - [MasterHttpRelayVPN-Rust](https://github.com/therealaleph/MasterHttpRelayVPN-Rust?utm_source=chatgpt.com)